-To minimize uncertainties and foster trust in the e-commerce businesses, e-sellers and e-market-places (as the third-party) use online trust-building mechanisms (Chang et al., 2013; Hong & Cho, 2011; Ke et al., 2016; Tikhomirova & Chuanmin, 2019), include review, comments and feedback customers regarding the credibility of an e-marketplace or e-seller, product ratings or evaluations, third-party escrow assistance, and payment method guarantees to attract more customers (Liu & Tang, 2018).
-The digital techniques have an impact on the trust-affecting factors of website quality, e-seller reputation, and structural assurances.
-Furthermore, there is a rare research on online trust-building mechanisms in the post-purchase phase, specifically repurchase intent in the e-commerce marketplace sector in Indonesia.
+To minimize uncertainties and foster trust in the e-commerce businesses, e-sellers and e-marketplaces (as the third-party) use online trust-building mechanisms (Chang et al., 2013; Hong & Cho, 2011; Ke et al., 2016; Tikhomirova & Chuanmin, 2019).
+They include reviews, comments, and feedback from customers regarding the credibility of an e-marketplace or e-seller, product ratings or evaluations, third-party escrow assistance, and payment methods, which attract more customers (Liu & Tang, 2018).
+Digital techniques affect the trust-affecting factors of website quality, e-seller reputation, and structural assurances.
+Furthermore, there is rare research on online trust-building mechanisms in the post-purchase phase, specifically repurchase intentions in the ecommerce marketplace sector in Indonesia.

-Customers also receive hands-on experience and create their own opinions on this mechanism by buying from electronic market merchants.
-Perceptions of electronic sellers and markets can change buyer confidence and re-purchase intentions (Liu & Tang, 2018).
-In the re-purchase phase, the customer's assessment of the online trust-building mechanism's usefulness affects their desire to re-buy (Li & Wang, 2020).
-According to (Liu & Tang, 2018), there are three components of the online trust building mechanism: the perception of marketplace (PUIBM), online seller benefits (PUSBM) and experience benefits perception (PUEBM) mechanism.
+Customers also receive hands-on experience and create opinions on this mechanism by buying from electronic market merchants.
+Perceptions of electronic sellers and markets can change buyer confidence and repurchase intentions (Liu & Tang, 2018).
+In the repurchase phase, the customer's assessment of the online trust-building mechanism's usefulness affects their desire to rebuy (Li & Wang, 2020).
+According to Liu and Tang (2018), there are three components of the online trust-building mechanism: perception of the marketplace, perception of online seller benefits, and perception of experience benefits.

-Pavlou & Gefen (2004) established institutional trust-based e-market concept.
+Pavlou and Gefen (2004) established an institutional trust-based e-market concept.
 Their study demonstrated that institutional trust processes-built confidence in the e-auction system where product features and seller identity were unknown.
-This e-institutional trust is a prerequisite for online shopping (Bao, Li, Shen, Hou, et al., 2016; Li & Wang, 2020; Liu & Tang, 2018; Tikhomirova & Chuanmin, 2019).]
+This e-institutional trust is a prerequisite for online shopping (Bao et al., 2016; Li & Wang, 2020; Liu & Tang, 2018; Tikhomirova & Chuanmin, 2019).